joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/sorting-algorithms-2/lesson-notes/README.md

 The sort is comparing the first letters. `a` is 'the left' item in the array `b` is 'the right' item next to it.
 If a is less than b, swap the order. if a is greater than b, sort a before b. if a is equal to b - keep the order.

-Sort again, now we want to expand what happens when the suits mach
+Sort again, now we want to expand what happens when the suits match

 ```js
 const cardSort = (arr) => {